-- 1. Advanced Clinical Practice - The MSN A-GACNP graduate will - Demonstrate and apply the knowledge, skill, and judgment to independently provide direct patient care that incorporates the evaluation, assessment, diagnosis, and treatment across the adult life span (adult and geriatrics) within acute care and critical care hospital settings. - Assess the complex acute, critical, and chronically-ill patient for urgent and emergent conditions, using both physiologically and technologically derived data, to evaluate for physiologic instability and risk for potential life-threatening conditions. - Develop effective collaboration with both formal and informal caregivers and professional staff to achieve optimal care outcomes during complex acute, critical and chronic illness attending to variations across the lifespan. - Serve as a knowledge resource regarding clinical and/or care issues related to the design and development of complex acute, critical, and chronic health services for care of the adult-gerontology population. - 2.
-Evidence-Based Practice - The MSN A-GACNP graduate will - Promote the delivery of evidence-based care for patients with complex acute, critical, and chronic physical and mental illness. - Participate in the design, implementation, and/or evaluation of evidence-based, ageappropriate professional standards and guidelines for care. - Contribute to knowledge development for improved care of the adult-gerontology acute care population by participation in quality improvement, program evaluation, translation of evidence into practice, and/or dissemination of evidence. - 3.
-Transformational Leadership - The MSN A-GACNP graduate will - Demonstrate leadership to promote improved health care outcomes for the adult-older adult population in practice, policy, and other venues. - 4.
-Professionalism/Ethics - The MSN A-GACNP graduate will - Practice as an autonomous and independent provider ethically bound to operate within the guidelines, standards, and scope of practice of the health care institution and state. - Advocate for the patient's and family's rights regarding healthcare decision-making such as emancipation, conservatorship, guardianship, durable power of attorney, health care proxy, advance directives, and informed consent, taking into account ethical and legal standards - 5.
-Quality Improvement and Safety
+1. Advanced Clinical Practice

+- Demonstrate and apply the knowledge, skill, and judgment to independently provide direct patient care that incorporates the evaluation, assessment, diagnosis, and treatment across the adult life span (adult and geriatrics) within acute care and critical care hospital settings. - Assess the complex acute, critical, and chronically-ill patient for urgent and emergent conditions, using both physiologically and technologically derived data, to evaluate for physiologic instability and risk for potential life-threatening conditions. - Develop effective collaboration with both formal and informal caregivers and professional staff to achieve optimal care outcomes during complex acute, critical and chronic illness attending to variations across the lifespan. - Serve as a knowledge resource regarding clinical and/or care issues related to the design and development of complex acute, critical, and chronic health services for care of the adult-gerontology population.

+2. Evidence-Based Practice

+- Promote the delivery of evidence-based care for patients with complex acute, critical, and chronic physical and mental illness. - Participate in the design, implementation, and/or evaluation of evidence-based, ageappropriate professional standards and guidelines for care. - Contribute to knowledge development for improved care of the adult-gerontology acute care population by participation in quality improvement, program evaluation, translation of evidence into practice, and/or dissemination of evidence.

+3. Transformational Leadership

+Demonstrate leadership to promote improved health care outcomes for the adult-older adult population in practice, policy, and other venues.

+4. Professionalism/Ethics

+- Practice as an autonomous and independent provider ethically bound to operate within the guidelines, standards, and scope of practice of the health care institution and state. - Advocate for the patient's and family's rights regarding healthcare decision-making such as emancipation, conservatorship, guardianship, durable power of attorney, health care proxy, advance directives, and informed consent, taking into account ethical and legal standards care

+5. Quality Improvement and Safety